cbyrohl/scida/docs/series.md

 # Series

+!!! info

+    If you want to run the code below, you will need to have an AREPO simulation available.
+    Specify the path in load() to the base directory of the simulation, which contains the "output" sub directory.

 In the tutorial section, we have only considered individual data sets.
 Often data sets are given in a series (e.g. multiple snapshots of a simulation, multiple exposures in a survey).
 Loading this as a series provides convenient access to all contained objects.

 ``` pycon